 The light-yellow aphids can be found on the undersides of Crepe Myrtle foliage, draining sap from the tree and causing harm.

 Aphids also generate adhesive honeydew drips that cling to the tree and neighboring patios and furniture.

 Predators, such as ladybugs, keep these insects in check.
 If you use insecticides, the hunters may be killed instead of the aphids.

-Stop applying pesticides and see what occurs, the prey population should expand, and the aphids will be eaten.
+Stop applying pesticides and add some ladybugs.
+The prey population should expand, and the aphids will be eaten.

-If it doesn’t help, try using an insecticidal soap or an oil product like Neem Oil Spray or a paraffinic oil to spray your Crepe Myrtle.
+If it doesn’t help, try using an insecticidal soap or an oil product like Neem Oil Spray or paraffinic oil to spray your tree.

-Powdery mildew can be identified by a grey or white powdery deposit on the foliage and bloom buds of your Crepe Myrtle.
+Powdery mildew can be identified by a grey or white powdery deposit on the foliage and bloom buds of your plant.